Dunlavin: Fairgreen

 Dunlavin fairgreen is thought to date from the mid-seventeenth century and formed the south-eastern boundary of the original village.
 Fairs were held in the green from 1661.
 The area is best known for the Dunlavin Green executions that took place on 24 May 1798 at the beginning of the 1798 Rebellion.
 Thirty-six prisoners were taken from the Market House and summarily executed on the green without trial.
 Up to nine others were also hanged from the pillars of the Market House.
 The majority of the corpses were not claimed or removed on the day of the massacre and were taken to the nearby location of Tournant that evening and buried in a large pit.
 Fairs continued on the green until the 1960s, when cattle marts took over the principal function of fairs in rural Irish society.
 The Tynte Estate gifted the fairgreen to the people of Dunlavin in 2021.

-St. Nicholas’ holy well
+St Nicholas’s holy well

 A holy well exists on the slopes of Tornant moat to the south of the village and is dedicated to Saint Nicholas.
 'Patterns' were the name of rituals that were routinely performed by pilgrims when visiting such sites and involved walking a prescribed circular clockwise journey around a holy well.
-The "Tournant pattern" at St. Nicholas’ holy well was traditionally held in late June each year.
+The "Tournant pattern" at St Nicholas’s holy well was traditionally held in late June each year.
 Patterns became social occasions, with music, singing, dancing, alcohol, festivities and fighting involved.
-A major renovation project in 2016 saw a waymarked path installed across the fields to grant access to the well from the side of St. Kevin's Community College.
+A major renovation project in 2016 saw a waymarked path installed across the fields to grant access to the well from the side of St Kevin's Community College.
 The well was also refurbished and a new mass rock altar was installed.